 The story so far...

 The Rural Poultry Centre (RPC) is a local NGO in Malawi registered under the Trustees Incorporation Act of 1962.
-It was formed in early 2013 as an affiliate of the International Rural Poultry Centre, a subsidiary of the KYEEMA Foundation based in Brisbane, Australia.
+It was first conceptualised in early 2013 as an affiliate of the International Rural Poultry Centre, a subsidiary of the Kyeema Foundation based in Brisbane, Australia.